 [57] One of the prayers in the applicant's notice of motion is that the decision of the JSC in relation to the counter-complaint be set aside.
 Counsel for the applicant, however, initially did not address this issue at all.
 When asked whether the applicant was persisting with its request for this relief counsel for the applicant confirmed that it was but the only submission they made in support thereof was that they thought that the complaint and counter-complaint went hand in hand.
 None of the other parties advanced another reason for reviewing the JSC's decision in respect of the counter-complaint.
-No reason was advanced as to why it was thought that the two complaints could not be separated and I can see no reason why the JSC was not entitled to dismiss the counter-complaint if they were satisfied, as they said they were, that there was no evidence to support it.
+No reason was advanced as to why it was thought that the two complaints could not be separated and I can see no reason why the JSC was not entitled to dismiss the counter-complaint if it was satisfied, as it said it was, that there was no evidence to support it.